Digitalization, Artificial Intelligence and Related Technologies for Energy Efficiency and GHG Emissions Reduction in Industry

 - Conduct a critical analysis collaboratively, and narrow to «common target area(s)» of interest by Task participants

-Outcome: Establish the scope of the next Tasks based on these discussions.
-Future Tasks related to more defined areas of Big Data and Digitalization will be defined.
+Outcome: Establish the scope of the next Subtasks based on these discussions.
+Future Subtasks related to more defined areas of Big Data and Digitalization will be defined.

-The objective of Task 1 is ambitious in the context of the very embryonic nature of digitalization, artificial intelligence and related technologies in the large emitter industrial sectors.
-Most researchers working in the targeted domain of the Annex are not typically affiliated with the GHG emissions reduction and/or energy analytics community.
-The onus will be on Task 1 members in participating countries to be effective at identifying and attracting these researchers.
-It is critical to succeed in Task 1 to have long-term success in the new Annex.
+The objective of Subtask 1 is ambitious in the context of the very embryonic nature of digitalization, artificial intelligence and related technologies in the large emitter industrial sectors.
+Most researchers working in the targeted domain of the Task are not typically affiliated with the GHG emissions reduction and/or energy analytics community.
+The onus will be on Subtask 1 members in participating countries to be effective at identifying and attracting these researchers.
+It is critical to succeed in Subtask 1 to have long-term success in the new Task.

-The main value proposal from participating in Task 1 includes:
+The main value proposal from participating in Subtask 1 includes: